 John Orozco's extensive coaching experience prepared him for his role as color analyst for soccer and basketball at BCSN.
 At St. Francis de Sales High School, John served as the Head Coach of the varsity soccer team for 11 years and an Assistant Coach of the varsity basketball team for 13 years.
 In 2003, he took his soccer team to the state finals.
 John has a Bachelor’s degree in Education from Siena Heights University in his hometown, Akron, Michigan.
 He serves on the board for the Ohio High School Soccer Association and is a certified official for the Michigan High School Athletic Association as well.

-Jerry Ramirez has been a color analyst at BCSN for the past four years.
+Jerry Ramirez has been a color analyst at BCSN for wrestling matches for a number of years.
 He graduated from Waite High School, where he participated in wrestling, soccer, and cross country, before attending the University of Toledo and Owens Community College.
 Jerry resides in Northwood.

 John Ross joined BCSN as a color analyst for the University of Toledo football broadcasts in 2010.
 During his time at Notre Dame High School in Portsmouth, Ohio, John was a four sport athlete, earning varsity letters in track, basketball and football.
 John was named captain and received all-conference distinction in football and basketball.
 John continued his academic and athletic career at the University of Toledo.
 He was an All-MAC wide receiver and captain of the football team.
 Some of his numerous and notable awards include 1st Team All-MAC Academic and the Nicholson Award for Most Valuable Player.
 John was inducted to the UT Athletic Hall of Fame in 2008.
 After earning his degree John accumulated 30+ years of coaching experience with stops at Cardinal Stritch, Toledo Christian, Southview and Northview.
 He is also very active in the community and is on the board of directors for organizations such as Fellowship of Christian Athletes and Sylvania Athletic Foundation.
 John currently resides in Sylvania with his wife of Susan.